-The second in a series of six evidence-based guidelines was approved by the National Health and Medical Research Council (NHMRC) on 15 November 2011, and released 9 March 2012.
+The second in a series of six evidence-based guidelines was approved by the National Health and Medical Research Council (NHMRC) on 15 November 2011, and released on 9 March 2012.

 Module 2 is intended to inform health-care practitioners, health educators, health service managers and policy makers about the pre, intra and postoperative care of patients undergoing surgery or invasive procedures, particularly those in which blood loss is anticipated.

-Module 2 includes an adaptable Preoperative Haemoglobin Assessment and Optimisation Template.
+Module 2 includes an adaptable Preoperative Haemoglobin Assessment and Optimisation template.
 The template is for patients undergoing procedures in which substantial blood loss is anticipated such as cardiac surgery, major orthopaedic, vascular and general surgery.

 The Perioperative module and accompanying resources can be accessed by clicking on the relevant links below.

 - Module 2 Perioperative (pdf) (15.72 MB)